Paraxial mesoderm: Head mesoderm

 A particular kind of tissue deriving from the paraxial mesoderm is the head mesoderm, also known as cephalic mesoderm.
 This tissue derives from the unsegmented paraxial mesoderm and prechordal mesoderm.
 Tissues derived from the head mesoderm include connective tissues and the muscles of the face.

-The head mesoderm forms through a separate signaling circuit than the segmented paraxial mesoderm, though also involving BMP and fibroblast growth factor (FGF) signaling.
+The head mesoderm forms through a separate signaling circuit than the segmented paraxial mesoderm, though also involving BMP and fibroblast growth factor signaling.
 Here, retinoic acid interacts with these pathways.
 Early markers of somites exist but are not expressed in cephalic mesoderm, although the same cell types that are generated in somites are generated in cephalic mesoderm, such as angioblasts, myocytes, and a variety of connective tissues.
 The head is ultimately made from paraxial mesoderm and neural crest cells.